timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER XI-ALLOTMENTS FOR VULNERABLE ELDER RIGHTS PROTECTION ACTIVITIES/Part A-State Provisions/subpart ii-ombudsman programs.md

     * #### (iii) Confidentiality and disclosure
       * The State agency shall develop the policies and procedures in accordance with all provisions of this part regarding confidentiality and conflict of interest.

+  * #### (E) Rule of construction for volunteer Ombudsman representatives
+    * Nothing in this paragraph shall be construed as prohibiting the program from providing and financially supporting recognition for an individual designated under subparagraph (A) as a volunteer to represent the Ombudsman program, or from reimbursing or otherwise providing financial support to such an individual for any costs, such as transportation costs, incurred by the individual in serving as such volunteer.

 #### (b) Procedures for access
 * #### (1) In general